tmwlcx/Offbeat/proposal/references.md

 * Summary - The divide and conquer approach uses a vector model and k-means divide a conquer approach to overcome some of the shortcomings of other data stream clustering solutions.

+**Cluster analysis and display of genome-wide expression patterns**

+* Pros - Allows for more flexibility than typical clustering methods and lends itsself well to visualization via dendrograms.

+* Cons - Can be more difficult to implement on a larger dataset due to higher time complexity of processing the algorithm.
+Also, on a larger dataset the dendrograms can become overwhelmingly divided into to many levels.

+* Summary - Example of the use of hierarchial expression to cluster various combinations of genetic factors.
+This method allowed the researchers to find patterns in the data such as clusters of redundant representations of genes and genes of similar function.

+Michael B. Eisen, Paul T. Spellman, Patrick O. Brown, David Botstein Proceedings of the National Academy of Sciences Dec 1998, 95 (25) 14863-14868;

 **Visualization Stuff**